waterbycounty

 What's happening with rivers in Walton County right now?

-Walton County's primary USGS streamgage on the APALACHEE RIVER is currently reading 57.8 cubic feet per second — 33% of the long-term mean of 177.72 cfs.
+Walton County's primary USGS streamgage on the APALACHEE RIVER has a pipeline snapshot of 57.8 cubic feet per second — 33% of the long-term mean of 177.72 cfs.
 This is well below typical — often a signal of drought stress on source water.
-For genuine real-time data, visit waterdata.usgs.gov.
+For the latest gauge feed, visit waterdata.usgs.gov.

 How does Walton County water compare to the Georgia average?